Marnsil/Marnsil/README.md

-- Hi, I’m Marcos Silva 👋
+ Hi, I’m Marcos Silva 👋

-                                                   Welcome to my repository!
+ Welcome to my repository !

 - I am a Mechanical Engineer
-- I’m interested in science and technology 👀
+- Interested in science and technology 👀
-- I’m currently learning Kotlin on Digital Innovation One / Everis Bootcamp.🌱
+- Currently learning Kotlin on Digital Innovation One / Everis Bootcamp.🌱